 Brian – OH 18 shows examples of the work using both the “worst” and “impaired” (adjusted for natural) equations.

-Nevada – looking at OHs 11 and 12, estimated concentrations in the normalized mean bias for PM species – different numbers for nitrate and sulfate?
+Nevada – looking at OHs 11 and 12, estimated concentrations in the normalized mean bias for PM species – different number of sites for nitrate and sulfate?

 Bran – the maps were developed using two different software apps – will take a look at to be sure are correct.

-Brian continued with the presentation starting with OH 20, which showed an overall 50% reduction in NOx and 64% decrease in SO2 from 2011 to 2028 for the 19 source categories.
+Brian continued with the presentation starting with OH 20, which showed an overall 50% reduction in NOx and 64% decrease in SO2 from 2011 to 2028 for US anthropogenic source categories.
 EPA used the Photochemical Modeling Guidance procedures with SMAT, a newer version of MATS (will be public soon).
 Another outstanding topic that needs further discussion is what method to use to adjust the 2064 endpoints.

 OH 25 shows the modeled change in dvs for the 20% most impaired – in the west, there were generally small changes – some under ½ dv.
-OH 26 is an important slide – the red and blue in the circle represent whether a Class I Area is projected to be above (red) or below (blue).
+OH 26 is an important slide – the red and blue in the circle represent whether a Class I Area is projected to be above (red) or below (blue) the 2028 unadjusted glidepath.
 The grey part of the circle, if narrow, means the model performance is good; if the grey is large, means the model performance is worse.
-The vertical line in the circle shows the level of uncertainty – the longer, less reliance on using the current results as is.
+The vertical line in the circle shows a measure of uncertainty – sites with a line through them mean there is a high level of uncertainty with regards whether they are above or below the glidepath.

 North Carolina – some sites on OH26 are missing?

-Brian – may be missing because the site does not have valid base year data, but can verify.
+Brian – may be missing because the site does not have valid base year data or valid 2011 data, but can verify.
 The revised rule says if don’t have five years, use the most recent, so could use two-three years if that makes sense for a Class I Area.
+Also, if there is not complete 2011 IMPROVE data, then the visibility cannot be projected to the future.

 Georgia – seeing the same thing, but when the VISTA project was done, states filled in missing data for those sites for the SIPs, so it is available – possibly could get from ARS.
 WESTAR/WRAP – agree there shouldn’t be any incomplete base line data – just need to go back to the SIPs where they were used.

-OHs 29-30 show how PSAT tracked sulfate – did not track SOA or sea salt specifically though.
+OHs 29-30 show how PSAT tracked PM – did not track SOA or sea salt specifically though.
 Fugitive dust – some mixture of international and natural are embedded in the work, so were grouped into the “unknown” category.
-For the 2028 boundary conditions the model shows a significant amount of nitrate coming from Canada down into Oklahoma and Arkansas.
-Sulfate in July from Mexico is also a significant contributor.
-In OH 34, the scale was lowered to .05 ug/m3, which helps to show the largest impact from Canada/Mexico sources.
+For the 2028 boundary conditions the model shows a significant amount of nitrate coming from Canada down as far as Oklahoma and Arkansas, with large contributions to the Northern Plains states.
+Sulfate in July from Mexico is also a significant contributor to West Texas and New Mexico in particular.
+In OH 33, the scale was lowered to .05 ug/m3, which helps to show the largest impact from Canada/Mexico sources.
 One of the most important messages in OH 36 is that boundary conditions tend to dominate in many Class I Areas, another reason to better understand model issues.

 EPA will be producing a graph like the one in OH 38 for all Class I Areas with the glide path from 20% most impaired days metric.
-Need to keep in mind the need to convert from extinction to dv.
+Need to keep in mind that these graphs have converted dv numbers to extinction.

 Georgia – for 2028, it would be useful to see the breakdown of species to see changes from 2011 – 2028.
 WESTAR/WRAP - agree, especially for fires.